jgillick/AVR-Libs/MultidropBusProtocol/README.md

 #### Reserved commands:

-These commnads are reserved and used by the system.
+These commands are reserved and used by the system.

  * `0xFA` - Reset node's address and daisy lines.
  * `0xFB` - Automatic addressing (see section below).